oneoffcoder/books/sphinx/python-dothis/source/looping-two-collections.rst

 Avoid accessing elements by indices and manually managing which list is shorter.
 Use ``zip`` to iterate over both collections, stopping at the end of the shorter one.

+``zip`` makes the lockstep relationship between the iterables explicit and removes boundary arithmetic from the loop body.
+That generally reduces both noise and mismatch bugs.

 Don't do this
 ^^^^^^^^^^^^^